Have you ever heard of the Koufonisia islands in Greece?

 Welcome to the absolute natural beauty paradise!

-With exotic waters, private bays, Donoussa has a simplicity that will captivate you.
+With exotic waters, and private bays, Donoussa has a simplicity that will captivate you.

 Are you ready for a quick stroll around the island?